CharukaK/probe/docs/language-spec.md

 ```

 Without the `as` clauses here, both dependencies would `@save token`, and
-`{{token}}` downstream would silently resolve to whichever one ran last —
+`{{token}}` downstream would silently resolve to whichever one ran last.
-exactly the shadowing hazard aliasing exists to close.
+That's exactly the shadowing hazard aliasing exists to close.

 - Selectively importing only *some* of a dependency's variables (as opposed
-  to all of them, whether flattened or under one alias) is still deferred —
+  to all of them, whether flattened or under one alias) is still deferred;
   see §11.

-## 8. Consolidated Grammar (Appendix)
+## 8. Consolidated grammar (appendix)

 ```abnf
 probe-file        = *blank-line [ *comment-line ] *use-directive request-block